watefaecz/gencg_h2501_test/readme.md

 The final graphic is an accumulation of many individual interactions, resulting in a complex composition that feels organic and painterly.
 Each splatter is unique in shape, size, color, and behavior, yet the overall image remains coherent due to the structured rules of the system.
 The combination of static splatters, droplets, drips, and subtle bleeding creates depth and motion while maintaining visual balance.

 #### Final Project Graphic
 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/eQseZGzM1" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

 ### Project Reflection
 I really enjoyed working with drawing machines during the course, and this project was my attempt to create a more sophisticated and expressive version of one.
 I was especially interested in the tension between randomness and structure, where the system feels unpredictable but is still clearly controlled by rules.
 The first three iterations of the project were developed independently by me, focusing on shape generation, interaction, and basic splatter behavior.
 During these early stages, I only used ChatGPT in a limited way, mainly to help with defining color palettes in the code.

 After completing the third iteration, I decided to work with ChatGPT to further refine the system and push it toward a more realistic and convincing result.
 Together, we explored advanced behaviors such as dripping paint, ink bleeding, timing, and parameter tuning.
 While the conceptual direction, experimentation, and final decisions remained mine, ChatGPT supported me in improving and polishing the implementation.
 I am very happy with the final outcome and realized through this process how powerful generative computer graphics can be as a creative medium.
 Overall, this project strengthened my interest in generative systems and confirmed that algorithms can function as expressive artistic tools rather than just technical solutions.

 ## Final Reflection
 For my journal, I used ChatGPT mainly as a support tool to help improve the clarity and structure of my written explanations.
 I always wrote the text myself first and then used ChatGPT to refine the wording, and I clearly referenced its use in every sketch where AI support was involved.
-What I really appreciated about this module was that it strongly encouraged me to work with my own code instead of relying on AI to generate everything for me.
+What I really appreciated about this module was that it encouraged me to work with my own code instead of relying on AI to generate everything for me.
 Over the weeks, I could clearly see my own progress, both in how I structured my sketches and in how confidently I experimented with generative systems.

 Because I had to work on Tuesday mornings, it was not always possible for me to attend every lecture in person, although I joined online whenever I could.
 I worked on my journal on a weekly basis and continuously built on ideas from the course.
 In some weeks, the topics in my journal do not directly match the exact focus of the lecture, which is because I started to follow my own interests more strongly.
-For example, although clocks were introduced in week 4, I became particularly interested in noise textures at that time and explored them in more depth, while I later developed my clock-based graphic during the self-study week.
+For example, although clocks were introduced earlier, I became particularly interested in noise textures at that time and explored them in more depth, while I later developed my clock-based graphic during the self-study week.
 This approach allowed me to stay motivated and to engage more deeply with topics that genuinely interested me, while still building on the core ideas of the module.